 Sites sur "The Strip"

-strip () vs lstrip () vs rstrip () in Python - Stack Overflow : lstrip, rstrip and strip remove characters from the left, right and both ends of a string respectively.
+string - strip () vs lstrip () vs rstrip () in Python - Stack Overflow : lstrip, rstrip and strip remove characters from the left, right and both ends of a string respectively.
 By default they remove whitespace characters (space, tabs, linebreaks, etc)

 python - Remove all whitespace in a string - Stack Overflow : I want to eliminate all the whitespace from a string, on both ends, and in between words.
 I have this Python code: def my_handle(self): sentence = ' hello apple ' sentence.strip() But that